datopian/ckanext-querytool/README.md

 };
 ```

-**NOTE:** Though all of the properties are customizable, it's recommended to only change them if they're absolutely necessary, as any changes can have unintended consequences.
+**NOTE:** Though all of the properties are customizable, it's recommended to only change them if absolutely necessary, as any changes can have unintended consequences.

 For more information on how to customize plotly.js, see the [plotly.js documentation](https://plotly.com/javascript/).